hr-regifters/thesis/_CONTRIBUTING.md

 Once you are done making changes, you can begin the process of getting your code merged into the main repo.
-Step 1 is to rebase upstream changes to the development branch into yours by running this command from your branch:
+Step 1 is to rebase upstream changes into yours by running this command from your branch:

 ```bash